microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 -   `event.target`: The node on which the event was triggered.
 -   `event.isLocal`: Specifies whether the change was made on the local client or a remote client.
 -   `event.stopPropagation()`: If called in the listener, it stops the event from being triggered on the parent, in the tree, of the `event.target`.

+The `Tree.on()` method returns a function that unsubscribes the handler from the event.
+This method is typically called in clean up code when the node is being removed.

 ## Type guard